hurter3/LionsTour2021SA/README.md

   - **Navigation**
     - The same Navbar and feel is used for all the pages
     - The user does not need to register or login to explore the website.
-    - The user will need to register and login if they ish to enter the competition and make a purchase.
+    - The user will need to register and login if they wish to enter the competition and make a purchase.
     - The same background image and form styling is used to register, login, Contact Us or change their email
     - Every page uses the base.html extended capability.